 (1) A client must receive all nursing services as prescribed in the plan of care and must be kept comfortable, clean, well-groomed, and protected from accident, injury, and infection.

-(2) If at least one client in the hospice inpatient unit is receiving general inpatient care for pain control or symptom management, then each shift must include a registered nurse who provides direct client care.
+(2) If at least one client in the hospice inpatient unit is receiving general inpatient care for pain control or symptom management, then each shift must include an RN who provides direct client care.

 (3) A hospice inpatient unit must have a nurse call system.
 The hospice must install in a client's room a system that: